eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 50-52, 55-56, 59
     :dedent: 4

 Observe that the lists given to the sampler and the sampling method now contain two entries.
-These correspond to the two hierarchical models and the observed data for the two models, respectively.
+These correspond to the two different observed data sets respectively.

 The source code can be found in `examples/backends/dummy/pmcabc_multiple_models.py`.